ietf-wg-acme/acme/draft-ietf-acme-acme.md

 required information in the elements of the "challenges" dictionary.

-The client sends these updates back to the server in the form of a JSON object with the response fields required by the challenge type, carried in a POST request to the challenge URL (not authorization URL) once it is ready for the server to attempt validation.
+The client sends these updates back to the server in the form of a JSON object with contents as specified by the challenge type, carried in a POST request to the challenge URL (not authorization URL) once it is ready for the server to attempt validation.